 Sitting around in waiting rooms and during treatments can be mind-numbingly boring, but board games are a great way to break up the time.
 One of our recent Mighty Mentors participants, Jarrod, loves to play games with his family and friends during chemo.
 Look for games that are portable and easy to travel with – a simple book of crossword puzzles or Sudoku is a classic and safe choice.

 Some chemotherapy drugs can make patients feel cold, which makes hospitals feel even colder.
-A cozy jacket is a practical gift for any patient, which is why we designed The Mighty Wrap in super comfortable, fashion-forward material.
-Its handy pockets are perfect for carrying medical supplies and medications, and we’ve found that The Mighty Wrap is especially popular with post-mastectomy breast cancer patients who are looking for a garment to hold their drain.
+A cozy jacket is a practical gift for any patient, which is why we designed the Cocoon Cardigan in super comfortable, fashion-forward material.
+Its handy pockets are perfect for carrying medical supplies and medications, and we’ve found that the Cocoon Cardigan is especially popular with post-mastectomy breast cancer patients who are looking for a garment to hold their drain.

 Elise, our Friend in the Fight from Newport RI, can speak to this.
-She said the Mighty Wrap was a perfect gift for her ahead of her lumpectomy.
+She said the Cocoon Cardigan was a perfect gift for her ahead of her lumpectomy.

 In preparation for a lumpectomy a friend gave me this wrap.
 I loved the fabric, cut and drape of the wrap before my surgery, and post-surgery it was a great way to give me a beautiful shape with roomy coverage over my bandages.Elise, Friend in the Fight